-This is true for organisations of all sizes, from governments to large enterprises as well as smaller companies.
-And this also cuts across the range of businesses from banking, healthcare, retail, transport, oil and gas, education, etc.
+loud computing, mobile usage, IoT implementations are indicators of the higher risks involved in data breaches.
+Staying in a state of cyber security preparedness is crucial to any organisation that relies on data which is critical to their business.
+This is true for organisations of all sizes from governments, to large enterprise as well as smaller companies.
+And this also cuts across the range of businesses from banking, healthcare, retail, transport, oil and gas, education.

-The Online Trust Alliance's (OTA) 2017 Cyber Incident & Breach Trends Report indicates that the number of cyberincidents doubled from around 82,000 incidents in 2016 to nearly 160,000 in 2017.
+Cyber incidents, according to the Online Trust Alliance 2017 Cyber Incident and Breach Trend Report indicates that the numbers have doubled from around 82,000 incidents in 2016 to nearly 160,000 in 2017.
 What it also indicates is that 93% of these occurrences could have been prevented.
-This brings to light the gravity of the situation where organisations must remain focused on their cybersecurity posture, processes and procedures.
+This brings to light the gravity of the situation where organizations must remain focused on their cyber security posture, processes and procedures.

-The threats are growing in frequency as well as in the level of complexity.
-It is evident that, to curb the intensity of cyberattacks, companies must remain in a state of readiness to tackle targeted attacks.
-In such an event, it is important that they respond effectively to curtail data as well as economic losses.
+The risks are growing in frequency as well as in the level of complexity.
+It is evident, that to curb the intensity of cyberattacks, companies must remain in a state of readiness to tackle targeted attacks.
+In such an event, it is important that they respond effectively to curtail data as well economic losses.
 Some of the basic aspects that need to be considered to ensure that organisations are prepared in the event of cyberattacks include: